Shared Hosting vs Dedicated Hosting: Which is Best?

 - You want to avoid hardware maintenance

-- Tools for easy site-building is important
+- Tools for easy site-building are important

-- Your hosting choice is driven by cost
+- Your hosting choice depends on cost

-Give shared hosting a skip if:
+Skip shared hosting altogether if:

-- You require full, server-level control
+- You need full, server-level control

-- Site uptime is of crucial importance
+- Site uptime is really important

 Buy a dedicated hosting solution if: